-- Where charges are applied, photocopied information will normally be charged at a standard rate of £6 for each document up to 10 pages and £0.50 for each page thereafter.
-Computer discs will normally be charged at the rate of £5.00 per CD rom. - These charges are based on fees for copying charges etc. charged by the Scottish Courts & Tribunals Service (SCTS) for certain courtrelated matters and prescribed in Scottish Statutory Instruments, referred to as set out in statutory Fees Orders, as an appropriate comparator.
+- Where charges are applied, photocopied information will normally be charged at a standard rate of £6.00 for each document up to 10 pages and £0.50 for each page thereafter.
+Computer discs will normally be charged at the rate of £5.00 per CD rom. - These charges are based on fees for copying charges etc. charged by SCTS for certain court-related matters and prescribed in Scottish Statutory Instruments, referred to as set out in statutory Fees Orders, as an appropriate comparator.